 A graph from Grant’s study on Ambiverts in sales

 In fact, ambiverts make up 68% of the US population, so chances are these inherent benefits are yours to command.
 Even if you’re not a part of this personality majority, it’s still useful to understand that neither extreme is the best when it comes to making your sales numbers.
 In fact, it’s better to strive for a balance between the two extremes.
 Simply being mindful of your social habits and interactions with others can go a long way to unlocking this power.
+This is as powerful a sales tip as there ever was one.

 Social media isn’t just a tool for marketing gurus and influencers.
 All that activity, while useful, needs to be actualized with tangible sales results.
 In fact, utilizing social selling might be tapping into a hitherto unused goldmine for your business; sales research done by IDC has found that 91% of B2B buyers are active and involved on social media and that 75% of these have their purchasing decisions heavily influenced by the activity of vendors on these websites.